taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka: **"But wait, did Exiles get cuttlefish cloth?
 I thought only Haven Howes has people pair-bonded with mechapets..."**

 Eireena: **"It's true.
-The surface gear we gave to runaway Exiles didn't require a mechapet companion...they were just good enough to get safely through the Red Zone to Majhee and her people.
-But now it's not so safe, even in the Red Zone..."**
+The surface gear we gave to runaway Exiles didn't require a mechapet...it was just good enough to get safely through the Red Zone to Majhee and her people.
+But now even the Red Zone may not be safe..."**

 ### Page 10

-Eireena: **"The Peacekeepers this morning ordered us to deliver supplies of fresh food and silica to Boston Harbor by next week, all that we can spare..."**
+Serena: **"The Peacekeepers this morning ordered us to deliver supplies of fresh food and silica to Boston Harbor by next week, all that we can spare..."**

 Serena: **"...and much that we can't.
-Their captain knew about the mechapets, and alluded to hunting in places they thought humans would never go again..."**
+Their captain knew about the mechapets, and made a bad joke about 'hunting' in places they thought humans would never go again..."**

 Asoka stares down at the cuttlefish cloth.

-Asoka: **"No...you think...werewolves are their *mechapets??* And they're using them to hunt Earthers??"**
+Asoka: **"No...you think...werewolves are their *mechapets??* And they're using them to kill Earthers??"**

 Asoka looks pained, eyes closed with terror, disgust, guilt, grief -- they are remembering the fangs, the impossibly fast movement, the sight of a delighted Pippa running down the mountainside towards death...Serena places a hand on Asoka's shoulder, gentle but grim.

 Serena: **"That is our suspicion."**

-Eireena: **"It's your decision.
-If you choose to stay here, we will keep you safe and hidden from the World Government.
-If you choose to help us, then I, Eireena McLeland, High Priestess of Green Haven Clarksville, promote Asoka Morei, child of João and Anita, to the rank of Journeyhume.
+Eireena: **"If you choose to stay here, we will keep you safe and hidden from the World Government.
+If you choose to help us...then I, Eireena McLeland, High Priestess of Green Haven Clarksville, promote Asoka Morei, child of João and Anita, to the rank of Journeyhume.
 Do you accept?"**

 *--end flashback--*